 Clothes, cloths and bibs

 Everyone’s baby is different, but I’m willing to bet that they all grow and they all spit up.
 So be sure to ask for clothes for ages 10 months and up, and request a ridiculous number of spit-up cloths and waterproof, lined bibs.
+Get solid-colored bibs and plain white onesies too.
+With all the fashionable prints and accessories others will buy your baby, having neutral onesies in the mix will make throwing together a cute outfit that much easier.
 Don't forget the Dreft, detergent, to wash it all in.

 Swing and rocker